Klinkaroo/Klinkaroo.github.io/_posts/2025-04-12-camping-trailer-coax.md

 For that, you need to add the optional Winegard Gateway, which connects to the prewired port under the dome.

-Beneath a cover plate on the ceilling of the RV, you'll find:
+Beneath a cover plate on the ceiling of the RV, you'll find:
 - 12V power - supplied from a switch (Part# WP2-100) near the trailer's main control panel
 - Three MCX-terminated coax wires:
   - Red - WiFi